Pilots in line for big raises amid global travel disruptions

 The contract would need to be ratified by rank-and-file pilots to take effect.
 Voting will run through July 15.

 United, based in Chicago, is the first major U.S. airline to reach an agreement with its pilots since negotiations across the industry were put on hold because of the pandemic.
-Union groups at American, Delta and Southwest watched the United contract talks closely as a potential guide in their own negotiations.
+Union groups at other big airlines have been watching the United contract talks closely as a potential guide in their own negotiations.

 Federal law creates a long and difficult process before airline workers can legally go on strike, but pilots at the big airlines have picketed airports and other locations to pressure management into bigger pay hikes.
 Pilots have complained that thinly staffed airlines are asking them to work too many flights, with more pilots reporting fatigue.